 Breaking Down Barriers: Effective Strategies for Managing Dependencies

-But what if I told you there’s a way to break free from this cycle?
+As a product manager, you’ve likely encountered frustrating situations where progress is hindered by dependencies.
+But what if you could break free from this cycle?
 It starts with understanding what dependencies are and how to manage them effectively.

 What are Dependencies, Anyway?